Generic Name: acetaminophen and hydrocodone

 Where can I get more information?

-Your pharmacist can provide more information about acetaminophen and hydrocodone.
+Your doctor or pharmacist can provide more information about acetaminophen and hydrocodone.